 | || |

 Andy joined the Board in April 2013.
-He trained as a Chartered Accountant with Price Waterhouse and has international commercial and finance experience in the healthcare products and chemicals sectors.
+Andy trained as a Chartered Accountant with Price Waterhouse and has international commercial and finance experience in the healthcare products and chemical sectors, operating at a senior executive level as Finance Director of Attends Healthcare from 2010 to 2013.
+He now runs his own management consultancy business, specialising in strategic facilitation and business performance management.
+He holds a BA in Economics an MA in Enterprise Management from Durham University.

-As a regular supporter of and visitor to development projects in India he has first-hand awareness of social justice issues.
-He also has experience of UK charity governance as a trustee of his local church's charitable and trading activities.
+As a regular supporter of and visitor to development projects in India and as the leader of the Jubilee+ Impact Research Group.
+Andy has first-hand awareness of social justice issues.
+He is also a trustee of Community Money Advice and formerly a trustee of his local church's charitable and trading activities.

 | || |